 - 1 The tool plunges into the workpiece at the pocket center and advances to the first plunging depth.
-Specify the plunging strategy with Parameter Q366. - 2 The TNC roughs out the pocket from the inside out, taking the overlap factor (Parameter Q370) and the finishing allowances (parameters Q368 and Q369) into account. - At the end of the roughing operation, the TNC moves the tool tangentially away from the pocket wall, then moves by the setup clearance above the current pecking depth and returns from there at rapid traverse to the pocket center. - 4 This process is repeated until the programmed pocket depth is reached.
+Specify the plunging strategy with parameter Q366. - The TNC roughs out the pocket from the inside out, taking the overlap factor (parameter Q370) and the finishing allowances (parameters Q368 and Q369) into account. - 3 At the end of the roughing operation, the TNC moves the tool tangentially away from the pocket wall, then moves by the set-up clearance above the current infeed depth and returns from there at rapid traverse to the pocket center. - 4 This process is repeated until the programmed pocket depth is reached.